WordPress/gutenberg/CONTRIBUTING.md

 ## Triage Contributions

-*Triage* is the practice of reviewing existing issues to make sure they’re relevant, actionable, and have all the information they need.
-Triaging is a very important contribution because it allows the community to focus on and prioritise issues, feature proposals, discussions and so on.
+*Triage* is the practice of reviewing existing issues to make sure they’re relevant, actionable, and have all the information needed to reproduce and/or solve the issue.
+Triaging is a very important contribution because it allows the community to focus on and prioritise issues, feature proposals, discussions, and so on.

 If you want to learn more about triage, and why it it important, please see the [repository management section](docs/contributors/repository-management.md#triaging-issues) of the Contributor Handbook.